 Our majors and minors enjoy the many cultural and academic activities in French both on campus and in the New York/New Jersey metropolitan area.
 And our central location in the newly-renovated Conrad Schmitt Hall (with its fully mediatized classrooms, seminar rooms, student lounges, and work areas) contributes to our students feeling part of a group that enjoys being together -- in French!

 We offer a popular program of study abroad in Nice (who wouldn't want to spend a month studying on the the Côte d'Azur?) and encourage study abroad during the academic year as well.
 Hybrid and online courses are also part of our curriculum.

-MSU French Day 2016 was quite a success this year!
-This is our annual event, co-sponsored by the MLL French Department and the Institute for the Humanities, when we invite area high school students to attend a half-day, fun-filled immersion session into all things French!
-For more information please visit MSU French Day 2016.
+Each spring the department hosts our annual French Day, inviting area high school students to attend a half-day, fun-filled immersion workshop on all things French!
+For more information please visit French Day 2018 .

 A MAJOR or MINOR in French, either alone or in conjunction with another area of study, is a great way for any student to boost employment opportunities for the future.
 But most of all, it is four years of indulging in the pleasures of speaking, reading, and thinking about all that is FRENCH!

 Dr. Lois Oppenheim